VoodooSMBus/VoodooRMI/README.md

 Linux:
 * Check for the presence of `i2c-SYNA` in `dmesg`.
 * Get `i2c-tools` from your package manager, and use the `i2cdetect` tool to see if there are any devices at address 0x2c for any bus that isn't SMBus.
-If you see it under SMBus, I'd use SMBus as it doesn't require any pinning!
+If you see it under SMBus, I'd use SMBus as the trackpad seemingly operates better under SMBus!

 ## Requirements